Hi thanks for being here!

 You also will most definitely not find recipes here.
 I dislike cooking food, planning food, shopping for food, talking about food, being responsible for people’s food… you get the idea.
 There are legitimate reasons for that, which I may discuss at some point.
 I am counting on Jesus to heal my attitude about food, so you never know what may happen.
 Until then, at least there are 541,267 other food blogs out there.

-My love, my husband Jeff and I have been married 23 years.
-We have three amazing young adult children, one of them, our son Carson, has been violently ill for the last six years.
+My husband Jeff and I have been married 26 years.
+We have three amazing young adult children, one of them, our son Carson, has been violently ill for the last nine years.
 (For a deeper explanation of our son’s battle, you can read that here.)

 The good news is that we have it on good authority (the highest) that our son’s battle will end soon and he will be victorious.
 If you decide to stick around you will get to hear the rest of the story that God has planned that we don’t know about yet.